Roy Fox: War and post-war years

-Fox moved to Australia in the late 1930s, where he led the Jay Whidden Orchestra.
+The Roy Fox band disbanded in 1938, and Fox moved to Australia, where he led the Jay Whidden Orchestra.
 Upon the outbreak of the Second World War, with his British passport taken away, he had no choice but to return to his native America, rather than go back to Britain.
 In New York, he went into a residency at the La Martinique, from which he broadcast weekly.
 He then moved to a new club, the Riobamba, on 57th Street, at which the floor show included a young Frank Sinatra, who was making his solo nightclub debut, and told Fox that he was the worst conductor he had ever worked with.
 Fox told him off, but they became good friends.
 He then went to the Savoy-Plaza Hotel, a venue popular with high society, which was opposite Central Park.

 He led a band back in Britain from 1946 to 1947, with appearances at the Isle of Man and London's Potomac Club.
 He also briefly resumed recording in this period, returning to his old label, Decca, with whom he released several more 78s.
 Fox went into semi-retirement after 1952, when he opened his own booking agency.
 His autobiography, Hollywood, Mayfair, and All That Jazz (1975) is still in print.

 Personal life and death

 Fox was married three times.
 His first wife, Dorothea, was a showgirl who appeared in the Marx Brothers' musical The Cocoanuts on Broadway.
 In 1943, he wed the singer Kay Kimber.
 They had two children, Fredrick Rea and Amanda Kathryn, but later divorced, and Fox married actress Eileen O'Donnell, whom he had met in Dublin.
 The couple had a son, Gary.

 Fox had a house in Highgate, north London, before moving to a flat in Chelsea, next to where the Decca studios were located at the time.
 Unable to pay the rent on the flat, he ended up in Brinsworth House in Twickenham, the retirement home for variety performers run by the Entertainment Artistes Benevolent Fund.
 He died in Twickenham, Middlesex in 1982, aged 80.
-His descendants include American LGBT organizer/activist Toni Armstrong Jr.
+His younger relatives include American LGBT organizer/activist Toni Armstrong Jr.